 In Torq, observables can be associated with multiple cases and are retained in the database even if they’re not currently associated with any case.
 Any updates to an observable are automatically reflected across all associated cases.
+Enrichment results can be saved in the observable’s context, making the information easily accessible when viewing the observable.

 Adding Observables to Cases